helpers/handlebars-helpers/README.md

 [MIT License](LICENSE-MIT)

 ## Release History
+* 2013-05-11			v0.2.3			File globbing added to some helpers.
+Including md and some file helpers.
 * 2013-05-07			v0.2.0			A bunch of new tests for markdown and special helpers.Refactored most of the rest of the helpers to separate functions from Handlebars registration.
 * 2013-05-02			v0.1.32			Updated utils and a number of helpers, including value, property, and stringify.
 * 2013-04-21			v0.1.31			Fixing relative helper